MorimaruKida/MorimaruKida.github.io/index.md

 ## Lab event
 **Seminar by Prof. Dr. Thorsten Dittmar**
 Thorsten visited our group and gave a talk on marine DOM, titled "The Future of the Ocean’s Dissolved Organic Carbon Reservoir:
 Ecological Controls Beyond Recalcitrance".
+We also had multiple talks by students and collaborators.
 Thank you, Thorsten!
 ![Thorsten](/assets/img/IMG20260914142556.jpg)

 ***